w3f/Grants-Program/applications/Nighthawk.md

 For too long, end users have been easy prey for scammers, but we aim to change this dynamic.
 By allowing users to report scams and disseminate these reports to the entire userbase for near real-time protection, we aspire to transform potential victims into proactive responders.

-- An indication of why your team is interested in creating this project.

 ### Project Details

 The MVP of the project has been successfully deployed to the Chrome Store and Add-ons Store, available here:

 https://chrome.google.com/webstore/detail/nighthawk-by-phishfort/bdiohckpogchppdldbckcdjlklanhkfc